Dennis E. Puleston: Research into chultuns

-Chultuns are man-made holes in the ground and are found in many parts of Mesoamerica.
+Chultuns are human-made holes in the ground and are found in many parts of Mesoamerica.
 They come in several forms, but they are all called by the same moniker.
-In 1971, Puleston wrote an article entitled, An Experimental Approach to the Function of Classic Maya Chultuns.
+In 1971, Puleston wrote an article entitled "An Experimental Approach to the Function of Classic Maya Chultuns".
 Within this article, he shows that, despite the common name, there are several different types of chultuns and he suggests that these different styles were indicative of differing uses.
 In this article, he asserted that while the first chultuns documented where single chambers with plastered walls for holding and collecting water, the chultuns in the Tikal region were different in shape, not plastered, and did not hold water.

-Dr. Puleston conducted three experiments to test the chultuns.
+Puleston conducted three experiments to test the chultuns.
 First, he filled a chultun with water and watched it drain away quickly.
 This lent credibility to his assertion that chultuns of this region were not for water storage.
 Next, Puleston built a chultun.
 To do so he created stone tools similar to those that would have been used to construct one 1,000 years ago.
 Upon completion, in 1966, Puleston filled the chultun with a diversity of locally produced dietary contributions, like maize, beans, squash, and cassava.
 Every two weeks, Puleston would pull the items out and document their state of preservation.
 These items were weighed, examined, and photographed.
 The observations were then compared to a control group that was store above ground.
 However, the control group was quickly consumed by rodents and insects.
 While the chultun stored produce was not consumed, the end products were also not consumable.
 Upon completion of this 11-week experiment, Puleston (1971) noted that, “while the chultun apparently offered valuable protection from vermin, it evidently could not be used for the storage of maize, beans, or squash”.
 The following year Puleston tried the experiment once more, but this time he added a nut from a local tree – the Brosium alicastrum (ramon) to the mix.
 O.F.
 Cook (1935) is cited in Puleston's article as the originator of the idea that chultuns could have been used to store ramon nuts, however, without Puleston's experiment this assertion had never been taken seriously.
 What Puleston found changed many archaeologists' opinion of the ramon's utility and its possible utilization in ancient Maya society.
 Not only did the ramon nuts survive the 13-week experiment that once again devastated the comparable crops, after 13 months, ”they were still in excellent condition and completely edible”.
 Puleston drew on these experiments for further work on the ramon as an alternative staple in the Maya diet.
 The resultant argument can be seen in a number of the linked articles below, and a synopsis of his findings is included below.